presly808/JavaBaseCourse/week2_conditional_flows/lesson2_flow_control_if_block_advanced/task4/task.md

 Implement the logic from **flowchart** :

-Diagram contains only logic for the first two months...
+The diagram contains only logic for the first two months.

 ![img.png](img.png)